 I have often sat in ‘shock and awe’ myself at how so many people can still believe the official story about the 9/11 attacks.
 But then I realise that so many people are so ignorant of history, mainly because the truth of history has been covered up.
 The truth of human history is a sorry tale of successive groups of psychologically deviant individuals rising to positions of power and proceeding to squeeze the life blood out of the masses of normal people, and in that way keep them more or less enslaved.
 More than that, there is overwhelming evidence to support the claim that ‘terrorism’ is not a weapon wielded by some wild-eyed religious or political fanatic, but rather a carefully developed strategy, employed by the elite and implemented by state actors to ensure that the will of the masses of humanity is never truly exercised.

-Posted by Niall Bradley on Sep 19 2010, With 0 Reads, Filed under 9/11.
+Posted by GPD on September 19, 2010, With 207 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.